-updated forThe table below lists information about the SCSI Host Bus Adapters (HBAs) that the scsi3 and c720 SCSI drivers support for HP-UX 11i.
-Both the scsi3 and c720 drivers are included in the Foundation 11i Operating Environment.
+updated for September 2001The table below lists information about the SCSI Host Bus Adapters (HBAs) that the scsi3 and c720 SCSI drivers support for HP-UX 11i v1.
+Both the scsi3 and c720 drivers are included in the Foundation 11i v1 Operating Environment.